djomo-moungoue/PowerShellScripting/README.md

 ~~~
 This command adds the user account with the SamAccountName `nken` to the group `Users`.

-Display the members of the AD group `Users`
+Display the members of the Active Directory group `Users`
 ~~~ps1
 Get-ADGroupMember -Identity Users | Select-Object distinguishedName, name, objectClass, SamAccountName | Format-Table